baghirov-a/air-filtration-ml/README.md

 ## Overview
-This repository contains the dataset and analysis code for the manuscript " Interpretable Machine Learning for Cross-Material Structure-Property Relationships in Air Filtration Media" submitted to [journal name].
+This repository contains the dataset and analysis code for the manuscript " Interpretable Machine Learning for Cross-Material Structure-Property Relationships in Air Filtration Media".
 The study applies interpretable machine learning to predict and explain air filtration performance across 227 filter media samples spanning 23 material families and seven architectural configurations.